Stars (Roxette song): Commercial performance

 The song became a hit throughout Europe, particularly in Scandinavia.
 The single charted highest in Finland, peaking at number nine.
 It also charted at number eleven in Norway, and at number thirteen in the duo's native Sweden, where it was certified gold by the Swedish Recording Industry Association for shipments in excess of 15,000 units.
 It went on to be one of the 100 best-selling singles of 1999 in the country.
 The song also charted in the top thirty in both Spain and Switzerland, while it became the highest-charting single from Have A Nice Day on the German Singles Chart, peaking at number 23 and spending almost four months on the chart.
 It became the duo's final single to enter the top 75 of the UK Singles Chart, where it reached number 56.
 It charted marginally higher – at number 53 – in Scotland.
 The music video also received a substantial amount of airplay throughout the continent, spending three consecutive weeks at number 19 on MTV Europe's Euro Top 20 chart.

+In Italy, the song was featured in two Omnitel (now Vodafone) commercials with Megan Gale that were shown in 2000.